amplitude/amplitude-docs/content/collections/data/en/profiles.md

 7. Name the source and set the frequency at which Amplitude should refresh your profiles from the data warehouse.
 The default frequency is 12 hours, but you can change it.

 ## Data specifications

-Profiles supports a maximum of 200 warehouse properties, and supports known Amplitude users.
+Profiles supports:
+* Up to 100 million users
+* Up to 200 profile properties
+* Up to 200 warehouse properties
+* Known Amplitude users

 A `user_id` must go with each profile.

 | Field               | Description                                                                                                                   | Example                  |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------ |